Partner Sites

 Columbia Business School sits on the bank of the Hudson River, down the road from Wall Street and New York City’s financial district.
 For MBA graduates, that means career opportunities aplenty.
 In the city that never sleeps, candidates come to the Columbia MBA from all over the world, intent on furthering their careers and learning new skills.

 In 2023, 84% of Columbia MBA graduates received a job offer within three months of graduation, and 92% had received one by the end of the year.
 The school continues to maintain its position as one of the best places to get an MBA, especially if you’re interested in pursuing a career in consulting or finance.
-Both industries saw around 36% of Columbia’s MBA class enter them in 2023.
+Both of these industries saw around 36% of Columbia’s MBA class enter in 2023.

-Of the graduate, 77 went to McKinsey and Company, 39 went to Boston Consulting Group, and 30 went to Bain and Company.
+Of the graduates, 77 went to McKinsey and Company, 39 went to Boston Consulting Group, and 30 went to Bain and Company.
 Other major recruiters included Deloitte Consulting, Amazon, Morgan Stanley, PwC, JPMorgan Chase & Co and Google.

 The school’s MBA program offers students the opportunity to learn from the very best and put into practice what they learn.
-Besides the permanent faculty, Columbia’s Executives in Residence program offers students the chance to connect with and learn from C-Suite Executives from some of the top companies in the world.
+Besides the permanent faculty, Columbia’s Executives in Residence program offers students the chance to connect with and learn from c-Suite Executives from some of the top companies in the world.

 Columbia's notable alumni include billionaire venture capitalist, Robert F. Smith, and Sallie Krawcheck, founder of female investment platform Ellevest.